 When the global pandemic struck, the world came to a halt for almost an entire year.
 As industries started opening up again, many new unskilled jobs opened up in an attempt to boost the economy and revive production and sales.

-The Canadian government aims to have about 1 million people move to Canada by 2022, with 4,01,000 people aimed at in 2021 alone.
-Canada is still processing visa applications for unskilled foreign workers despite COVID-19 restrictions.
+The Canadian government aims to have about 1 million people move to Canada by 2022, with 4,01,000 people aimed in 2021 alone.
+They are Canada is still processing Canada unskilled work visa applications to ease Canada immigration for unskilled foreign workers despite COVID-19 restrictions.

 The government has also waived off the requirement of the Labour Market Impact Assessment (LMIA) from employers.
 An LMIA is a document that Canadian employers had to furnish before they could start hiring foreign workers.
 This also required them to advertise job openings in Canada for three months before they opened up the offer to non-Canadian workers.